maangalabs/maangalabs.github.io/_posts/2015-08-26-ionic-at-scale.markdown

 Hello everyone,

 It has been a long time i've interacted with you.
-This article is not actually a tutorial, but it will be helpful when you use IonicFramework at a scale.
-I've been working with IonicFramework for almost 8 months now.
-I've used in couple of exciting projects also.
-It works well with small as well large projects.
+This article is not actually a tutorial, but it will be helpful when you use IonicFramework at scale.
+I've been working with IonicFramework for almost 8 months.
+I've used Ionic in couple of exciting projects.
+It works well with small and large projects.
 <!-- more -->
 <h4>Project Structure</h4>